chiaratardioli/space-track/README.md

 ## Download the satellite catalogues

-1. To download the TLE catalog from space-track.org:
+1. To download the TLE catalog from space-track.org, remove first the file `cookies.txt`, then:
 ```
 ./download_cat_MAC.sh 1      # for MAC users
 ./download_cat_LINUX.sh 1    # for LINUX users